trufflesuite/drizzle/packages/drizzle-vue-plugin/packages/drizzle-react-components/packages/drizzle-react/packages/drizzle/README.md

 Options regarding `web3` instantiation.

 #### `fallback` (object)
 An object consisting of the type and url of a fallback web3 provider.
+This is used if no injected provider, such as MetaMask or Mist, is detected.

 `type` (string): The type of web3 fallback, currently `ws` (web socket) is the only possibility.